-In this section, we will present our first SWF that satisfies uPJR, namely the Proportional Sequential Borda rule (\psb).
-To this end, we will discuss a more structured fairness condition called rank-priceability and show that this condition implies uPJR.
-Based on this result, we will then prove that \psb satisfies uPJR.
-Furthermore, we will show that \psb guarantees an average utility of at least $\frac{|S|}{4} {m\choose 2}-\frac{3}{16}$ to every subprofile $S$.
+We now turn to the more demanding proportionality notion of uPJR and present an SWF that satisfies this axiom, namely the Proportional Sequential Borda rule (\psb).
+To this end, we first introduce a more structured proportionality axiom called rank-priceability and show that this condition implies uPJR.
+We then prove that \psb satisfies rank-priceability and thus also uPJR.
+Finally, we prove that \psb guarantees every subprofile $S$ an average utility of at least $\frac{|S|}{4} {m\choose 2}-\frac{3}{16}$.

-We start by introducing rank-priceability, which is inspired by the concept of priceability in approval-based committee voting and participatory budgeting \citep[e.g.,][]{PeSk20a,BFL+23a}.
-In these settings, voters report approval ballots over costly candidates and we need to choose a representative subset of candidates subject to a committee size or a budget constraint.
+We start by introducing rank-priceability, which is inspired by the concept of priceability in participatory budgeting \citep[e.g.,][]{PPS21a,BFL+23a}.
+In this setting, voters report approval ballots over costly candidates and we need to choose a representative subset of candidates subject to a budget constraint.
 Now, the idea of priceability is that it should be possible to explain the outcome by a payment scheme from the voters to the chosen candidates.
-In more detail, a set of candidates $W$ is called priceable if there is a virtual budget $B$ that is uniformly distributed among the voters and a payment scheme that satisfies the following conditions: \begin{enumerate}[label=(\arabic*), topsep=2pt, itemsep=2pt] \item Voters only spend their share of the budget on their approved candidates in $W$. \item The total budget spent on each candidate in $W$ is equal to its cost. \item The unspent budget of any group of voters is not enough to pay for a commonly approved candidate outside of $W$. \end{enumerate}
+In more detail, in participatory budgeting, a set of candidates $W$ is called priceable if there is a virtual budget $B$ that is uniformly distributed among the voters and a payment scheme $\pi$ from the voters to the candidates in $W$ that satisfies the following conditions: \begin{enumerate}[label=(\arabic*), topsep=2pt, itemsep=2pt] \item Voters only spend their share of the budget on their approved candidates in $W$. \item The total budget spent on each candidate in $W$ is equal to its cost. \item The unspent budget of any group of voters is not enough to pay for a commonly approved candidate outside of $W$. \end{enumerate}